Football: Dembele shines as Barca go top with win over Villarreal

 Little over 100 kilometres away in Catalonia, Atletico Madrid's troubles away from home had continued as they needed Diego Costa to help them snatch a late equaliser against Girona.

-Costa's excellent run and first touch panicked Girona's Jonas Ramalho into poking into his own net in the 82nd minute at Montilivi after the in-form Cristhian Stuani's penalty had fired the hosts ahead.
+Costa's excellent run and first touch panicked Girona's Jonas Ramalho into poking into his own net at Montilivi after the in-form Cristhian Stuani had fired the hosts ahead from the penalty spot.

 Avoiding defeat was enough to put a smile on Diego Simeone's face at full-time but his side have now won only once in seven league matches on the road this season.